+There are two utility easements that can be seen on the most recent survey map.
 There are no known adverse easements, encroachments, or other conditions, which would have a negative impact on the subject site or the improvements other than the overall economics of the area.